 Like everything we do, the Executive Briefing focuses on the most interesting and innovative companies, people, products, and trends, analyzing what’s working (and what isn’t!), why things are changing, how to think of the news, and where things are going next.

 Early issues helped members understand and think about the consumer habits revealed in Uber and Lyft’s IPO filings, Harry’s $1.37 billion acquisition by Schick’s parent company Edgewell (and its unexpected breakup), Sweetgreen’s clever office kiosk strategy, modern branding in liquor and cannabis, and where venture capitalist Kirsten Green wants to invest today.

 Membership also supports the work that goes into our free articles, which are accessible to everyone and reflect our interests and tone: Why it’s still so hard to sell CBD products online, why there have been so few billion-dollar acquisitions for direct-to-consumer brands, and how Great Jones, a cookware startup, plans to keep its momentum going after a killer launch.

 Members already include some of the most successful and influential executives and entrepreneurs in the consumer, technology, and media industries, as well as top investors.
 My goal is to build long-term professional relationships where I can be a useful research and analysis partner.

 Membership covers one individual.
 It’s cool to occasionally forward a newsletter, but please don’t share your account.
-To give The New Consumer membership as a gift, click here.
+To give The New Consumer annual membership as a gift, click here.
 Please contact me directly with any questions at email@example.com.
+There are no refunds.

 Team memberships offer consolidated billing and a special rate for teams of six or more.